shubhamgobari/SkillsOry/README.md

-# TalentFlow - Recruitment Platform
+# Skills Ory - Recruitment Platform

     A modern, comprehensive recruitment platform built with React frontend and Spring Boot backend that streamlines the entire hiring process from job posting to final selection.